JsArafath/job-portal-client/README.md

 ## Live Site: https://training-tutor.web.app/

 This is a responsive  site.
-So, Everyone can use it with any devices.
+So everyone can use it on any device.

 ## To make this website technologies use.....